tharte/emacs-reveal/paper.md

 digital university teaching by the Ministry of Innovation, Science and Research of the State of North Rhine-Westphalia, Germany, and Stifterverband, Germany during the genesis of this project.

+The author would like to thank the reviewers whose constructive criticism helped to improve this paper as well as the project.

 # References